usrbinsam/jwt-key-server/README.md

 ## Implications

 - Please run this software behind HTTPS, otherwise keys can be spoofed.
 Use [Qualys SSL Labs](https://www.ssllabs.com/) to verify.
+I recommend setting up HTTP Public Key Pinning - otherwise a bogus CA root can be issued to also spoof an instance of your domain.
+Setting up HPKP is not within the scope of this project.
 - Keys can be shared between machines, if disallowing this is important to you, use a different product.
 I am working on a way to seed activations via a mini-key-server client library.

 ## TODO